Untilted: Music

 Untilted has been described as abstract, electronic, IDM and experimental.
 Repetition was noted by critics as a large focus point of the album.
 In comparison to the duo's other works, such as Draft 7.30 and Gantz Graf, Untilted has a greater focus on rhythm and consistent beats.
 Collin Buttimer of BBC Music described the album as being "very much fascinated with rhythm and metamorphosis".
-Tracks throughout the album often evolve into something different than how they opened.
+Tracks throughout the album often evolve into something different from how they opened.
 Scott McKeating of Stylus noted how the album takes a more "engaging turn" as it progresses.

 Opening track "LCC" begins with a fast tempo and a forward-driving structure, before the tempo later slows down with the focus shifting to the melodics of the track.
 "Ipacial Section" establishes a "frantic" rhythm, with different elements being introduced over time, until the track "[sounds] much different than it did to begin with".
 "Pro Radii" begins with industrial sounds, which a Pitchfork review compared to "stomping through a foggy alley using meter-thick blocks of iron as shoe souls [sic]".
 The track also features contrasting "booming bass tones" and "smaller, staccato click-beats".

 "Augmatic Disport" uses "jittery drum'n'bass stutters" to create an effect that is "simultaneously nightmarish and exhilarating".
 The track sees "rhythmic particles attempting to bounce free from the lengthy structures", becoming more melodic as the track progresses.
 "Iera" makes use of ambient electronics, which are "tinged with a schizophrenic twist".
 Autechre stated the track was "purely programmed, grid-programmed, all onscreen, just nudging MIDI events around".
 "Fermium" progresses from fast-paced and energetic sections to slower, more subdued passages with synthesised sounds.

 "The Trees" borrows elements from rave music, and begins with frantic percussion, eventually evolving to "dizzyingly complex heights" before "dissolving into static".
 McKeating said the track "sounds more blood than oil" because of its "pitchshifted electro making a lengthy riff that drives the tune along".
 Closer "Sublimit" was originally one of Autechre's longest songs.
 It contains "beats wrapping furious trails around each other faster than the mind could follow".
 The track was composed through "a drum machine up and running, 16-grid style, no swing or anything, everything just completely straight".